ABOUT THE BLACK MAMBAS

 The Black Mambas have achieved a 63% reduction in poaching incidents in their area of operation since being formed.
 The Mambas walk 20km every day, checking the perimeter fences for signs of incursions.
 Unarmed, the Mambas are backed up by the armed patrol units if signs of poaching activity is discovered.

-A lot of focus has been placed on recovering wire snares that have been laid, often as part of the bush meat poaching 'industry' with the area now rarely targeted by gangs leaving snares.
+Much focus has been placed on the Black Mambas recovering wire snares that have been laid, often as part of the bush meat poaching ‘industry’ with the area now rarely targeted by gangs leaving snares.
 It is proven that many bush meat poachers will progress to the poaching of endangered species.

 The Black Mambas also deliver engaging conservation education to local schools through their thriving Bush Babies outreach programme.
 Thousands of local children benefit from weekly classes on conservation, with many enjoying an annual visit to the Reserve to experience first-hand the conservation of wildlife and how it impacts life in their communities.